 Church #2 offered an online survey as well, which was launched during a sermon series on understanding spiritual gifts.
 The survey was a 30-40 minute spiritual gifts test followed by a 5-minute survey of places to serve at the church.
 The church asked for a twice per month commitment for three months.
 At the end of that time if you didn’t find a “fit”, they promised to help you find another place to serve that would fit your gifts better, whether that place was inside or outside this particular church.
 The announcements explained: ” You are about to start on a very exciting path toward determining your unique, God-given spiritual gifts!
 There are three parts to unwrapping your gifts: Part A: Completing the Spiritual Gifts Assessment; Part B: Considering your passions; Part C: Discovering the volunteer opportunity that allows you to use your gifts and highlight your passion.”

-Church #2 has adopted a more equipping role and shifted responsibility and choice into the hands of the participant.
+Church #2 has adopted a more equipping role, shifting responsibility and choice into the hands of the participant.
 Their central planners advertise themselves as helping you find your fit.

 If church leaders believe people in the pews are the means to fulfill the end goal of a cosmic redemption, then, of course, their job is to recruit bodies for the cause.

 If church leaders believe God is redeeming the world by saving individuals souls in the midst of it, then their job is save and equip individual souls.